medic/cht-docs/content/en/hosting/_index.md

 ## Considerations when hosting

-Some important questions to consider include:
+Some important questions to consider when setting up hosting for the CHT:
 * Alerting - How will alerts be sent in the case of downtime or degraded service?
 * Power failures and unplanned restarts - Will the server cleanly restart such that the CHT resumes service correctly?
 * Backups - What happens to the CHT data if there's a hard drive failure?